SucasLab/Outdoor-Feature-Tracking/README.md

 # Outdoor-Feature-Tracking
 This is the outdoor feature tracking module in paper "Model Predictive Control with Residual Learning and Real-time Disturbance Rejection: Design and Experimentation"

-We provide a sample test video and a processed output video for reference.
-You can also replace it with your own video for testing.
+We provide a sample test output, and you can conduct tests based on your own video files.

 ## 🚀 Quick Start